 Consult with a healthcare provider to determine the best steps in your unique situation.

-Gynecomastia Removal Surgery
+Gynecomastia Surgery – Liposuction

-Gynecomastia liposuction is ideal for individuals with good skin elasticity, significant excess fat, and minimal glandular tissue.
+Gynecomastia liposuction is ideal for individuals with increased skin elasticity, significant excess fat, and minimal glandular tissue.
 In some cases, it can be combined with mastectomy.
 However, it’s not an effective strategy for those with excess glandular tissue or sagging skin.
 Consult a board-certified plastic surgeon to determine if liposuction is right for you.

 A mastectomy is the removal of some or all glandular tissue in the chest.
 This is done by creating an incision in the chest, removing mammary gland tissue and fat, and tightening the skin over the pectoral muscle.
 The type of incision made depends on the patient’s autonomy and treatment plan.
 The following three incisions are common for gynecomastia mastectomies.